aitf-indonesia/web-app/guides/manual_local_development.md

 If you use local browser then forward port 3001 to your local machine

-⚠️ **Once finished, update the NEXT_PUBLIC_API_URL value in .env.local file inside the frontend folder to http://localhost:8000 or leave it blank**
+⚠️ **Once finished, update the NEXT_PUBLIC_API_URL value in .env.local file inside the frontend folder to leave it blank**